-1 The only District officials required to file a statement of economic interest are the Superintendent and the chief financial officer.
+&lt;sup>1 The only District officials required to file a statement of economic interest are the Superintendent and the chief financial officer.

-(b) Elected District Official or Officials Who Serve on Advisory Boards or Commissions.
+- (a) Appointed District Officials.
+An appointed District official mustshall disclose actual or potential conflicts of interest in Writingwriting to the District official's appointing authority (the person who has hire-and-fire authority over the official).
+This Writing mustwriting shall disclose the nature of the conflict and request the appointing authority to dispose of the matter.
+The appointing authority shall respond in Writingwriting by designating an alternate to dispose of the matter or directing the District officer to dispose of the matter as directed by the appointing authority. - (b) Elected District Official or Officials Who Serve on Advisory Boards or Commissions.
 Such District officials shall publicly announce an actual or potential conflict of interest prior to taking any action on the matter giving rise to the conflict.
-If the conflict is an actual conflict of interest, the public official must refrain from participating in the decision or discussion of the issue.
-If the conflict is only a potential conflict of interest, the public official may participate of the potential conflict.
+If the conflict is an actual conflict of interest, the public official mustshall refrain from participating in the decision or discussion of the issue.
+If the conflict is only a potential conflict of interest, the public official may participate in the debate and decision following disclosure of the potential conflict.

 (3) Gifts.
 District officers are prohibited from soliciting or receiving gifts with an aggregate value of in excess of \$50 in a calendar year from any single source that could reasonably be known to have a legislative or administrative interest in any matter subject to the decision or vote of the District official.
-For the purpose of this section, a District official is considered a decision-maker in the Procurement process if he or she makes decisions or recommendations in regard to the drafting of the Procurement, the solicitation process, the opening, review, or scoring of the solicitation, or a recommendation or decision to Award, correct, or reject a solicitation, or response to or resolution of a protest.
+For the purpose of this section, a District official is considered a decision-maker in the Procurementprocurement process if he or she makes decisions or recommendations in regard to the drafting of the Procurement, the solicitation process, the opening, review, or scoring of the solicitation, or response to or resolution of a protest.